What is 'Up New' Technology? A Founder's Guide to 2025's Innovations

 2. Creating a Culture of Innovation

-- Dedicating Time for Exploration: Some companies encourage employees to spend a percentage of their time on passion projects or exploring new technologies.
+• Giving People Time to Explore: Encourage employees to spend a small part of their time on passion projects or learning a new technology.

 Best Practices for an 'Up New' Organization